MAVLink: CRC field

-To ensure message integrity a cyclic redundancy check (CRC) is calculated to every message into the last two bytes.
-Another function of the CRC field is to ensure the sender and receiver both agree in the message that is being transferred.
-It is computed using an ITU X.25/SAE AS-4 hash of the bytes in the packet, excluding the Start-of-Frame indicator (so 6+n+1 bytes are evaluated, the extra +1 is the seed value).
+To ensure message integrity, a cyclic redundancy check (CRC) is calculated for each message up to the last two bytes.
+Another function of the CRC field is to ensure the sender and receiver both agree on the message that is being transferred.
+It is computed using an ITU X.25/SAE AS-4 hash of the bytes in the packet, excluding the Start-of-Frame indicator (so 6+n+1 bytes are evaluated, and the extra +1 is the seed value).

 Additionally a seed value is appended to the end of the data when computing the CRC.
-The seed is generated with every new message set of the protocol, and it is hashed in a similar way as the packets from each message specifications.
-Systems using the MAVLink protocol can use a precomputed array to this purpose.
+The seed is generated with each new message set of the protocol, and it is hashed in a similar way as the packets from each message specification.
+Systems using the MAVLink protocol can use a precomputed array for this purpose.

-The CRC algorithm of MAVLink has been implemented in many languages, like Python and Java.
+The CRC algorithm of MAVLink has been implemented in many languages, including Python and Java.

 Messages

-The payload from the packets described above are MAVLink messages.
-Every message is identifiable by the ID field on the packet, and the payload contains the data from the message.
+The payloads from the packets described above are MAVLink messages.
+Each message is identifiable by the ID field on the packet, and the payload contains the data from the message.
 An XML document in the MAVlink source has the definition of the data stored in this payload.

 Below is the message with ID 24 extracted from the XML document.